SolaceDev/solace-messaging-cf-dev/README.md

 ![](resources/installation-linux.png)

-_The setup was last tested on Linux host with 64GB of RAM, using:_
+The setup was last tested on:

+_Linux host with 64GB of RAM, using:_
 - git version 1.8.3.1
 - Vagrant 1.9.7
 - VirtualBox Version 5.1.22 r115126

+_Mac host with 16GB of RAM, using:_
+- git version 2.15.1
+- Vagrant 2.0.1
+- VirtualBox Version 5.2.6

 <a name="installation-steps-on-linux"></a>
 # Installation Steps on Linux

+These steps are also applicable on a Mac.

 ### Installation on Linux - Step 1 - Clone this project and start up its cli-tools vm